webservco/framework/docs/DataTables.md

 ## Usage

-For an example implementation please see the project [webservco/webapp-skeleton](https://github.com/webservco/webapp-skeleton).
+For additional information and example implementations please see the project [webservco/webapp-skeleton](https://github.com/webservco/webapp-skeleton).

 ---